abdm64/heyday-challenge/Readme.md

 The application architecture contain 2 part

-- Simple  GraphQl API  that connect to Postgress  database with define tables network using TypeORM  as interface
+- Simple  GraphQl API  that connect to Postgres  database with define tables  using TypeORM  as interface to retrieve information

 ### Installing

-- Download and Install node.js and NPM from https://nodejs.org/en/download/ .
+- Download and Install node.js and NPM from https://nodejs.org/en/download/

-### Running the Node.js application <a name = "app-run"></a>
+### Running the Nest.JS application <a name = "app-run"></a>

 - Download or clone the project code from https://github.com/abdm64/heyday-challenge

-- install NestJs Framework from the npm cli  for more infomation please visit [NestJS](https://nestjs.com/)
+- install NestJs Framework from the npm cli  for more information please visit [NestJS Web site](https://nestjs.com/)

 - Install all required npm packages by running npm install from the command line in the api  directory  (where the package.json is located).